CPSECapstone/Hourglass-Deployment-Site/README.md

 A user will be able to delete, save, duplicate, or share a graph on Facebook, Twitter or LinkedIn by clicking on the specific buttons from the menu above the graph.

 A user will also be able to print or download a graph as 'PDF', 'PNG', or 'JPEG' files.
-To do so, the user can click on the 3 lines Icons from top right corner of the graph.
+To do so, the user can click on the 3 lines icon in top right corner of the graph.

-A user can zooming in a graph for better readability; with a mouse pointer, the zooming is performed by dragging out a rectangle in the chart. the user can press the shift key and drag the mouse in order to move inside the zoomed in chart.
+A user can zoom in a graph for better readability; with a mouse pointer, the zooming is performed by dragging out a rectangle in the chart.
+The user can press the shift key and drag the mouse in order to move inside the zoomed in chart.

 ##### 4.2 Maps